wickerdj/zig-pico/README.md

 - OpenOCD + GDB for debugging using a second Pico programmed as a picoprobe

+## Status

+Got blinking to work
+Learning about UART

 ## Quick start (once repo is open in VS Code)

 1. Open the repository in VS Code.